smurthys/smurthys.github.io/engagement.md

 audience, appropriate organization and participation are factors in my own satisfaction from the engagement.
 They are also a way to recognize and reciprocate my effort.

+I appreciate professional communication with the host, including them carefully reading my messages, promptly replying to messages, and appraising me early of any issues with planning or executing the engagement.

+I strongly recommend that hosts finalize the agenda for the engagement at least one week prior to when the engagement actually takes place.
+I try to be flexible, but I like to avoid feeling pressured or having to pressure someone.

 **Typical engagement process:**

 1. An informal mail or call from a department head or a person in institutional leadership introducing